-When you initially create your employer account, you will probably have limited access until you verify your account with a PIN.
-Make sure the address listed when you request the PIN is correct, if not follow the process to update your business address, as we will send your PIN via mail.
+When you initially create your employer account, you can choose to have limited access until you verify your account with a PIN.
+Make sure the address listed when you request the PIN is correct.
+If not, follow the process to update your business address, as we will send your PIN via mail.

 Please allow 7-10 business days to receive your PIN.
-Upon receiving your PIN, enter it as soon as possible, as it is valid for a limited duration.
+Upon receiving your PIN, enter it exactly as it's written on the letter as soon as possible, as it is only valid for a limited duration.
+If you request a new letter while waiting for your PIN letter, the PIN will no longer be valid as a new one will be issued.